 Some 13% of holidaymakers are planning a cruise in the next 12 months, according to ABTA.
-From small river boats to floating cities on the ocean waves, there’s now a cruise to suit every taste and budget.
+Which means it’s a great time to start looking at your travel insurance whether you are going on a small river boat to floating cities on the ocean waves, there’s now a cruise ship to suit every taste and budget.

 Won’t standard travel insurance cover me?

 Gocompare.com is warning that standard travel insurance may not provide adequate cover for some of the specific problems can occur on a cruise.
 In fact, the insurer found just a third of single trip and 37% of annual travel policies provide cover for cruises as standard, while others offer insurance for an additional premium.

 Embarking on a cruise is very different to jetting off on a more traditional holiday.
 Cruise holidays typically involve visiting a variety of destinations, relaxing on a floating resort, attending formal dinners and can last much longer than the typical two-week break.